CASFRI/CASFRI/README.md

 * You must copy and edit the configSample (.bat or .sh) file to match your system configuration and save it as config.sh or config.bat.
 * The script will load all translation tables stored in the provided folder paths into the specified schema.
 ### Installing engine
-* In a PostgreSQL query window, run, in this order:
+* In a PostgreSQL query window, run, in this order, SQL files found in the [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework):
-  1. the postTranslationEngine/engine.sql file,
+  1. the engine.sql file,
-  2. the postTranslationEngine/helperFunctions.sql file,
+  2. the helperFunctions.sql file,
   3. the helperFunctionsTest.sql file.
 All tests should pass.
   4. the engineTest.sql file.
 All tests should pass.
 * You can uninstall all the functions by running the helperFunctionsUninstall.sql and the engineUninstall.sql files.